allisterb/Sylvester/src/Fabrics/tf/README.md

 let sum2 = m1 + m2 // Type error: matrices not conformable for element-wise addition

-let prod1 = m1 * m2 // Create a TF matmul node with input edges from m1 and m2
+let prod1 = m1 * m2 // Create a TF MatMul node with input edges from m1 and m2

 let prod2 = m2 * m1 // Type error: matrices not conformable for multiplication in this order
 ```